-Join Adam Wilbert for an in-depth discussion in this video Linking to external content, part of Access 2013: Forms and Reports in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Linking to external content, part of Access 2013: Forms and Reports.

 - The hyperlink and web browser controls allow your database to reach out beyond your local computer and out onto the web.
 You can use the hyperlink control to open a website or embed online content right there, inside of your database.
 Let's take a look at how we can use hyperlinks and web browser controls by modifying our Controls form that we set up earlier.
 I'll right-click on it and go straight into Design View.
 The hyperlink control is this one here, with the globe and the chain icon.
 When I click on it, the Insert Hyperlink window opens up.
 We have buttons over here that'll help us establish links to various items.

 For instance, if I click on Existing File or Web Page, we can look in the current folder to find a file we wanna link to.
 We can click on Browse Pages to find pages or websites we can go to.
 Or Recent Files, here.
 Let's use Current Folder and create a link to the KinetEco Mission Statement, which is in the Chapter 3 folder.
 Go 'head and say OK, and access adds that link here onto our form.
 To test it out, we'll switch into Form View and we'll click on the link.
 Now, we're gonna get a security warning here, so just go 'head and say Yes, and the Word document opens up, right inside of Word.